syncfusion/ej2-react-docs/src/charts/bullet-chart/customization.md

 ## Animation

-By setting `animation` property value as `true`, you can enable the linear animation of the feature and target bars.
+The actual and the target bar supports the linear animation via the [`animation`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#animation) setting.
+The speed and the delay are controlled using the `duration` and `delay` properties respectively.

 {% tab template="bullet-chart/customization", sourceFiles="app/**/*.tsx", compileJsx=true %}